VET Student Loans commenced on 1 January 2017, replacing the VET FEE-HELP scheme.

 - did not make your full impact on you until on or after the census date(s) of the unit(s) in question, and

 - were such that they made it impracticable for you to complete the requirements for the unit(s).

-If a student withdraws from a unit of study after the census date, the University will advise the student to apply in writing to the University for a remission (removal) of their VET Student Loan debt.
+If you withdraw from a unit of study after the census date, the University will advise you to apply in writing for a remission (removal) of your VSL debt.

-A student who completes a unit and receives a Not Component grade is considered not to have successfully completed the unit and may therefore apply for a remission if special circumstances exist.
-A student who has successfully completed the unit of study cannot apply for a remission.
+If you complete a unit and receive a Not Component grade, you are considered to not have successfully completed the unit and you may therefore apply for a remission if special circumstances exist.
+If you have successfully completed the unit of study, you cannot apply for a remission.

 Special circumstance do not include:

-- a lack of knowledge or understanding of the requirements for a VET Student Loan
+- a lack of knowledge or understanding of the requirements for a VSL; or

-- a person’s incapacity to repay a Student Loan debt, as repayments are income contingent and the person may apply for a deferral of a compulsory repayment in certain circumstances.
+- a person’s incapacity to repay a VSL debt, as repayments are income contingent and the person may apply for a deferral of a compulsory repayment in certain circumstances.

 Further information on special circumstances is available on the Study Assist website.

 An application for a re-credit or remission must be made in writing.
 It must be made within 12 months of you withdrawing from the unit of study or if you have not withdrawn, within 12 months of the end of the period in which the unit of study was, or was to be, undertaken.